Skystrike9/Skystrike9/README.md

-- 👋 Hi, I’m @elliottwwilliams
+- 👋 Hi, I’m @Skystrike9
-- 👀 I’m interested in web developement and Linux.
+- 👀 I’m interested in game development and creating plugins for Neovim.
-- 🌱 I’m currently learning web developement.
+- 🌱 I’m currently learning C++ and game development using Godot.

 <!---
 allthingslinux/allthingslinux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.